ccnmtl/compiled3/content/articles/getting-started-with-cypress.md

 Cypress can be pretty smart about events on the page, but it isn't a magician.
 In particular, if you modify the DOM outside of the browser API, you'll likely run into some classic race condition skullduggery.
-I hit this the first time I setup Cypress.
+I hit this the first time I set up Cypress.
 Initially I used Require.JS to load javascript assets.
 None of my tests worked at first, and it became apparent once I looked at how Require.JS works.
 It creates new script tags and injects them into the DOM.
 This is a common pattern, especially before the "async" attribute became